 Compiling a great

-UCA is a place for creativity, ingenuity and personality, not just good exam results.
-We know exams are only part of the picture, and we know there’s a far better way to see who you are and what you can do – via a portfolio or audition.
+UCA is a place for creativity, ingenuity and personality, not just good grades.
+Your exam results are only part of your picture - and we want to see the whole of you and your potential.

 We do this by asking you to show us via a portfolio or audition – a showcase of your thoughts, processes and passions.

 If you’ve never put together a portfolio or audition before, then you’ve come to the right place!

 Well, not all our courses need one, but we do look for one in most of them.
 Mainly because we want to get to know you as a creator and as a personality.
 Exam grades tell us that you know a subject to a certain level – but they don’t tell us the way you think, how you approach a task, or your creative style.

 You’ll show us your portfolio at your Applicant Day.
 These are informal days on campus where you’ll get a closer look at the facilities you might choose to study in, get a true impression of UCA life as it takes place on a regular teaching day, and the chance to meet properly with the people who’ll be teaching you.

 If you're not in the UK currently, or you are UK-based but would prefer to upload your portfolio digitally, there's also the option to do that via the UCA Applicant Portal.
 We'll give you more information about that once you've applied.

 Your portfolio is a collection of your work in a neat and tidy package!
 In most cases, we’ll be looking for 12 to 20 pieces of work.
 You don’t need to make anything especially for your portfolio (unless you feel the need!).
 If you are applying to performing arts course, you’ll need to showcase your work via an audition tape.